cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-translator.md

     --keys_output_dir=/tmp/translator_keys
 ```

-## Signals
+## POSIX Signals

 There are a couple of signals `acra-translator` reacts on:
-- `SIGTERM`, `SIGINT` — graceful shutdown: stop accepting new connections, close existing ones, terminate the process
+- `SIGTERM`, `SIGINT` — graceful shutdown: stop accepting new connections, close existing ones, terminate the process.
-- `SIGHUP` — restart: create new AcraTranslator subprocess and transfer opened listener sockets to it, then terminate the current process
+- `SIGHUP` — restart: create new AcraTranslator subprocess and transfer opened listener sockets to it, then terminate the current process.